obniz/obniz/doc/ble-peripheral.md

 ## descriptor.onwritefromremote(data)

-callback of descriptor written by external device
+This is a callback function used when the descriptor gets changed by an external device.

 ```Javascript